alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a busy day, very busy, the lab of today took me 5 hours to complete, that was crazy.

+### Day 92: September 26, Friday

+**Today's Progress**: Today I had Mobile Programming, it was a good class, really interesnting and i also managed to finish the next lab.

+**Thoughts**: It was a very good day, no hard thoughts today!